private-locker/CEDFP/README.md

 Ports can be within the range of 1024 to 65535.

 Your wallet address is case sensitive, make it the same as in your miner config.
 If you do not set it exactly the same EVERY connection will be considered a devflea!
 We do not want to see a 12 gpu rig connect on a donation round and mine there for 12hrs m'k.
-Ok I'm lieing... but don't do it :) Make sure your normal miners are not detected as a devflea.
+Ok I'm lying... but don't do it :) Make sure your normal miners are not detected as a devflea.

 &nbsp;